Mycoplasma hominis: Culture growth

-Cells of M. hominis prepared from batch cultures show uniform exponential growth and appear to divide through the process of binary fission with pleomorphic forms appearing upon further incubation.
+Mycoplasma hominis, a microorganism without a cell wall, is difficult to detect because it cannot be identified through Gram staining.
+Culturing it is demanding and time-consuming due to specialized requirements and while direct DNA testing is an option, it's not always highly sensitive, and not all labs possess its capabilities.
+This likely leads to underreporting of M. hominis infections, causing delayed diagnosis and less favorable treatment outcomes Cells of M. hominis prepared from batch cultures show uniform exponential growth and appear to divide through the process of binary fission with pleomorphic forms appearing upon further incubation.
 Similar behavior was demonstrated by another laboratory-adapted strain and by three other clinical isolates, making this seem characteristic of the species.
 M. hominis grows in a variety of defined laboratory media, such as arginine broth and can also be cultivated in water.
 Growth in this species, as well as all species of mycoplasmas, is driven by anaerobic respiration.

 Role in disease

 Site of localization

 The primary sites of localization for M. hominis is the oropharynx and the genitourinary tract with positive pathogenicity.
 It is capable of infecting human beings as well as non-human primates.

 Mycoplasma hominis is more than likely implicated in many different diseases, but its role is unclear for most of them.
 M. hominis is implicated in pelvic inflammatory disease, which may cause ectopic pregnancy.
 It prospers in the environment created by other gram negative bacteria implicated in bacterial vaginosis and may be a cause of preterm delivery and miscarriage.
 It is also implicated in postpartum fever, because it may be a cause of endometritis.
 M. hominis is also suspected to be the cause of neonatal infections such as conjunctivitis, respiratory distress, fever, meningitis, abscesses, and congenital pneumonia.
 In adults, M. hominis may be implicated in pharyngitis, septicaemia, lung infections, central nervous system infections, other respiratory tract infections, joint infection, and wound infections.
 M. hominis infections are usually not seen in healthy adults.

+Understanding how M. hominis contributes to infections in adult patients, particularly in areas outside the genital tract like the central nervous system (CNS), post-operative wound sites, the chest, and joints, has posed a challenge.
+Recent data shows an increase in reported post-operative CNS infections caused by Mycoplasma, likely due to the more extensive use of advanced diagnostic methods like PCR and DNA sequencing, especially when routine cultures fail to detect bacterial growth.